The Cheapskate’s Guide to Employee Benefits: 3 Ways to Cut Costs and Keep Employees Happy

 Dedicated to your success, Susan

 Susan Wells is a guest blogger and professional writer who frequently shares content about insurance and financial protection.
-She writes for insurancequotes.org and various other sites, and she hopes to share her advice with as many interested readers as possible.
+She has written for insurancequotes.org and various other sites, and she hopes to share her advice with as many interested readers as possible.
 Susan welcomes comments and questions!

 Originally Published